Understanding the Security Risks in PHP File Downloads

 }

 The regex /[^\w\.\-]/ strips any character that is not a word character, period, or hyphen from the filename, preventing header injection attacks through malicious filenames.
+The cache control headers ensure sensitive files are not stored in browser caches where other users of the same device might access them.

 Handling Large Files Efficiently